Barry Strugatz: Personal life

-Growing up in New York, Strugatz had an early taste for film, and began working on Hair as a production assistant in 1978.
-From there he continued writing several projects, including some with his writing partner Mark R. Burns, with whom he wrote his breakout hit Married to the Mob and She-Devil.
+Strugatz began working on Hair as a production assistant in 1978.
+He continued writing several projects, including some with his writing partner Mark R. Burns, with whom he wrote Married to the Mob and She-Devil.
 Strugatz, a lifetime Brooklynite, currently still resides there with his wife and kids.

 Career

 Strugatz got his start as a production assistant and location scout, working under the auspices of directors Miloš Forman (Hair) and Woody Allen (The Purple Rose of Cairo).
-He wrote the screenplay to 1988’s Married to the Mob, directed by a pre-Silence of the Lambs Jonathan Demme, but 1989’s She Devil endured a critical and commercial roasting.
-He spent the next decade writing for the likes of Bette Midler and Joe Pesci.
+He wrote the screenplay to 1988’s Married to the Mob, directed by Jonathan Demme, but 1989’s She Devil endured a critical and commercial roasting.
 He finally turned to directing in 2000 with a short film, The Transformation.

 Married to the Mob

 Married to the Mob is a 1988 American comedy film directed by Jonathan Demme, starring Michelle Pfeiffer and Matthew Modine.

-Michelle Pfeiffer, in something of a departure from her previous roles, gave an acclaimed lead performance as a gangster's widow from Brooklyn, opposite Matthew Modine as the undercover FBI agent assigned the task of investigating her mafia connections.
+Pfeiffer gave an acclaimed lead performance as a gangster's widow, and Matthew Modine played an undercover FBI agent assigned the task of investigating her mafia connections.